lioneltay/react-ssr-boilerplate/README.md

 # Todos

 - [x] Add code component splitting
-- [ ] Add ability to preloaded nested components
+- [x] Add ability to preloaded nested components
+- [ ] Need a way to know which chunks were loaded on client so that they can be preloaded without using preloadAll() which would load all components of the entire app

 Fix